 - Fundraising goals – What money do you want to raise in the first few months of your campaign?
 Set realistic goals and make plans for how you will achieve them.

 - Platform – what issues will you focus on during your campaign?
-Make sure you have a clear message and platform that resonates with voters.
+Make sure you have a clear message and medium that resonates with voters.

 - Team – Build your team early on, including key staff positions and volunteers.
 You’ll need people who are passionate about helping you win office!

-- Get organized – create a calendar for your campaign and make sure to track important deadlines and milestones.
+- Get organized – create a calendar for your campaign and track important deadlines and milestones.
 This way, you won’t miss anything important along the way.

 - PR/media outreach – start building relationships with reporters and editors early on so they know who you are when your campaign officially launches.
 By cultivating these relationships, you’ll be more likely to get favorable coverage once your campaign is underway.
 Creating a pre-launch checklist is essential for any political candidate looking to win office!